ijdoc/wandb-demos/lambda/full/README.md

-# AWS Lambda Layer implementation for W&B Nexus
+# AWS Lambda Sample Implementation for W&B

-Additional inormation on Nexus available [here](https://github.com/wandb/wandb/blob/main/nexus/README.md#installation)

 ## Requirements

-- pipenv: to manage the python virtual environment (version 3.10) and its dependencies
+- pipenv: to manage the python virtual environment (version 3.9) and its dependencies
 - node: to manage the required serverless plugins (e.g., `serverless-python-requirements`)
 - docker: to isolate the environment when collecting pip requirements
 - aws cli (optional): to configure the AWS credentials for serverless to use